trntv/apis-list/README.md

 - [Cloudinary](https://github.com/apis-list/apis-list/blob/main/apis/cloudinary/cloudinary.md) - API for image and video storage and manipulation - free for up to 75,000 images and 7,500 manipulations per month, good documentation, it can also manipulate GIFs and PDFs
 - [Cloudmersive Document and Data Conversion](https://github.com/apis-list/apis-list/blob/main/apis/cloudmersive-document-and-data-conversion/cloudmersive-document-and-data-conversion.md) - Document and Data Conversion APIs
 - [Dicebear Avatars](https://github.com/apis-list/apis-list/blob/main/apis/dicebear-avatars/dicebear-avatars.md) - Avatars is an avatar placeholder library for designers and developers
-- [DroneDeploy](https://github.com/apis-list/apis-list/blob/main/apis/dronedeploy/dronedeploy.md) - Integrate your existing service into DroneDeploy and reach tens of thousands of commercial drone users from over 160 countries and industries like agriculture, construction, mining, surveying, and more
 - [Everypixel](https://github.com/apis-list/apis-list/blob/main/apis/everypixel/everypixel.md) - Automatic image keywording and categorization API
 - [Filestack](https://github.com/apis-list/apis-list/blob/main/apis/filestack/filestack.md) - API for image and file manipulation, 250 uploads and 500 uploads per month for free, free CDN, HTML widget
 - [Flickr](https://github.com/apis-list/apis-list/blob/main/apis/flickr/flickr.md) - Search through user Flickr content, contacts, upload or replace photos
-- [Foursquare API](https://github.com/apis-list/apis-list/blob/main/apis/foursquare-api/foursquare-api.md) - Gives you access to our world-class places database and the ability to interact with Foursquare users and merchants
 - [Getscreenshot By Rasterwise](https://github.com/apis-list/apis-list/blob/main/apis/getscreenshot-by-rasterwise/getscreenshot-by-rasterwise.md) - A successful request to the API will return a simple JSON that includes a URL pointing to the resulting screen capture.
 GetScreenshot is an affordable and highly scalable screenshot API service, with integrated rendering customization and workflows like email and webhooks.
 GetScreenshot is a powerful programmable API that allows you to do screenshot operations at scale and for less than the existing solutions.
 - [Getty Images](https://github.com/apis-list/apis-list/blob/main/apis/getty-images/getty-images.md) - Page moved here
 - [Gfycat](https://github.com/apis-list/apis-list/blob/main/apis/gfycat/gfycat.md) - Gfycat’s API - collection of GIFs